ssmodish/blog-app-api/devto-Part2.md

 npx knex migrate:up
 ```

 This should have created the database with the table specified in the knexfile, `/data/dev.db3` in this case.
+If you have sqlite studio or some other way of checking the structure you can see for yourself.

 ### _Add to git_